New classes of quantum anomalous Hall crystals in multilayer graphene

 \textbf{Summary} In conclusion, we propose a new class of quantum anomalous Hall crystals (QAHCs) with larger crystal periods than the familiar Wigner crystal.
 Through Hartree Fock calculations, we demonstrate the possibility of QAHCs with doubled or tripled unit cell even at integer filling $\nu=1$ in pentalayer graphene aligned with hBN.
 We also show that the FCI state and two QAHCs are in close competitions at the fractional filling $\nu=2/3$, suggesting a rich phase diagram.
 In our study we also notice the important role of the moir\'e potential $V_M$.
 A larger $V_M$ can greatly change the phase diagram and even favors $C=2$ Chern band at $\nu=1$.
 We hope this observation motivates more experimental efforts in controlling and enhancing the moir\'e potential, for example through imprinting a superlattice potential from Coulomb interaction of another control layer~\cite{zhou2023fractional}.

 \textbf{Acknowledgement} BZ and YHZ thank Dacen Waters and Matthew Yankowitz for previous collaboration on related experimental work.
-This work was supported by a startup fund from Johns Hopkins University and and the Alfred P. Sloan Foundation through a Sloan Research Fellowship (YHZ).
+This work was supported by the National Science Foundation under Grant No. DMR-2237031.

 \widetext